 Some residents report occasional problems with stray animals harming domesticated pets.
 To avoid these situations, the San Leandro police department advises residents to bring pets indoors at night if at all possible (or leave a light on when a pet must be left outdoors at night) and to remove any food from outdoor areas around the home that might attract stray or wild animals.
 Also, residents should use caution if they encounter any unfamiliar animal acting aggressively.

 San Leandro currently has a dangerous dog ordinance as part of its Municipal Code under section 4-11-6.
-To report stray dogs or wild animals, residents should call the Police Department's Animal Control Section at (510) 577-3206.
+To report stray dogs or wild animals, residents should call the Police Department's non-emergency line at (510) 577-2740.

-In June 2005, the City moved its animal shelter services from Hayward to Fremont as a cost-saving measure.
-The City of Fremont will now provide shelter services for strays or lost animals found in San Leandro without appropriate identification at their Tri-City Shelter, located at located at 1950 Stevenson Boulevard in Fremont.
+In January 2021, the City moved its animal shelter services from Fremont to the East Bay SPCA in Oakland to better serve San Leandro residents.
+The East Bay SPCA will provide shelter services for strays or lost animals (dogs & cats) found in San Leandro without appropriate identification at their Oakland Shelter located at 8323 Baldwin Street in Oakland.

-If your dog gets loose, be sure to call the Police Department's Animal Control Office at (510) 577-3206 with a description as soon as possible.
-You may also search to see if your pet is currently at the Fremont Shelter by logging onto www.petharbor.com.
-The Tri-City Animal Shelter is also accessible at www.fremont.gov/index.aspx?nid=90.
-The shelter is located at 1950 Stevenson Boulevard in Fremont.
-The phone number is (510) 790-6640.
-Hours are: Tuesdays through Fridays, noon-5:00 p.m., and Saturdays, 11:00 a.m. to 4:00 p.m.
+If your dog gets loose, be sure to call the Police Department's Animal Control Office at (510) 577-2740 with a description as soon as possible.
+Residents may also visit the East Bay SPCA by clicking here.
+The East Bay SPCA is located at 8323 Baldwin Street in Oakland.
+The phone number is (510) 569-0702.
+Hours are currently Wednesday through Sunday, 11:00 AM - 4:00 PM by appointment only.